-with CF typically waited on the list more than three times longer than non-CF candidates. ^{23,24} This same research found that pediatric candidates with CF tend to have low MELD or PELD scores because CFLD-related mortality is more often related to portal hypertension complications, which may not be captured in MELD or PELD. ^{25,26} This research clearly demonstrates that pediatric candidates with a combination of CF and growth failure and/or malnutrition are at increased risk of waitlist mortality, which is not being captured in their calculated MELD or PELD scores.
+with CF typically waited on the list more than three times longer than non-CF candidates.^{23,24} This same research found that pediatric candidates with CF tend to have low MELD or PELD scores because CFLD-related mortality is more often related to portal hypertension complications, which may not be captured in MELD or PELD.^{25,26} This research clearly demonstrates that pediatric candidates with a combination of CF and growth failure and/or malnutrition are at increased risk of waitlist mortality, which is not being captured in their calculated MELD or PELD scores.
 Therefore, the Committee is recommending that these candidates be considered for MELD or PELD score exceptions by the NLRB.

-Finally, the new guidance also recommends that candidates with an FEV $1$ less than 70% or evidence of decline in FEV $1$ of greater than or equal to 5% per year be considered for a MELD or PELD exception.
-FEV $1$ is a pulmonary function test that measures the amount of air an individual can force from his or her lungs in one second.
-The current policy for a CF exception requires candidates to have an FEV $1$ less than 40% in order to be approved for a standard exception.
-However, the 40% FEV $1$ criterion was included in the policy because it is the threshold at which CFLD candidates are likely to require a lung-liver transplant, not an isolated liver.
-With the increasing availability of cystic fibrosis transmembrane conductance regulator (CFTR) modulator therapies, which treat the underlying causes of CF and can relieve pulmonary-associated symptoms, more CFLD candidates are requiring an isolated liver transplant, as opposed to combined lung-liver transplant.
-Therefore, the proposed guidance includes a different threshold set at an FEV $1$ of 70%, which captures candidates who still have significant pulmonary disease but who will be able to withstand a liver transplant procedure.
-An FEV $1$ above 70% is considered normal for pediatric patients with CF, whereas anything below 70% is abnormal.
+Finally, the new guidance also recommends that candidates with an FEV1 less than 70% or evidence of decline in FEV1 of greater than or equal to 5% per year be considered for a MELD or PELD exception.
+FEV1 is a pulmonary function test that measures the amount of air an individual can force from his or her lungs in one second.
+The current policy for a CF exception requires candidates to have an FEV1 less than 40% in order to be approved for a standard exception.
+However, the 40% FEV1 criterion was included in the policy because it is the threshold at which CFLD candidates are likely to require a lung-liver transplant, not an isolated liver.27 With the increasing availability of cystic fibrosis transmembrane conductance regulator (CFTR) modulator therapies, which treat the underlying causes of CF and can relieve pulmonary-associated symptoms, more CFLD candidates are requiring an isolated liver transplant, as opposed to combined lung-liver transplant.
+Therefore, the proposed guidance includes a different threshold set at an FEV1 of 70%, which captures candidates who still have significant pulmonary disease but who will be able to withstand a liver transplant procedure.
+An FEV1 above 70% is considered normal for pediatric patients with CF, whereas anything below 70% is abnormal.28

 The proposed guidance also covers candidates with declining lung function as measured by an annual decline in FEV1 of greater than or equal to 5%.
 FEV1 typically declines about 1-2% per year in people without pulmonary injury.
 The Committee felt that providing a pathway for a MELD or PELD exception for candidates with pulmonary function declining more rapidly was appropriate.
 These thresholds are based on the clinical input of the Committee and subject matter experts.
 Providing access to MELD or PELD exception points for this group of CFLD candidates will allow them to access liver transplant before their lung function declines to the point where liver transplantation is no longer a viable option.
-The Committee is seeking feedback on the proposed creation of guidance for pediatric candidates with CF and is specifically interested on the proposed FEV1 thresholds set at less than 70% or greater than or equal to a 5% annual decline.
-Hepatic Adenomas Guidance Hepatic adenomas (HA) are rare benign nodules occurring principally in women taking oral contraceptives.29 Current NLRB guidance for multiple hepatic adenomas recommends candidates with 23 Ibid.